 Consider the space and the materials you use.
 Laminating any pieces you make on your own will keep them in good condition for longer.
 For outdoor paths, talk with your administrator about using paint or consider chalk for a temporary path and then change it up!
 Similarly, if placing in a hallway or heavily trafficked space – vinyl tape or decals are longer-lasting – where for classrooms or rooms in the house, masking tape on the carpet or floor can be more temporary, but still get the job done!

 As with anything, think of safety first!
 Be sure any routes you create are safe for children (ex. corners or intersecting hallways) and there is adequate supervision when in use.
 Also be sure to secure anything that is on the floor or wall to avoid slips or falls.
 If you need a flexible option, contact paper is great – just be sure to clean the area before placing to ensure a nice stick!

-Keep in colorful and fun!
-Ensure there are age appropriate signs or directions throughout like arrows for directions, alternative footprints for jumping in and out, or pictures such as a crab for a crabwalk or bear for a bear crawl.
+Keep it colorful and fun!
+Ensure there are developmentally appropriate signs or directions throughout like arrows for directions, alternative footprints for jumping in and out, or pictures such as a crab for a crabwalk or bear for a bear crawl.

 Take a video of a teacher or child using the course.
 Share with teachers, other school staff and parents to demonstrate how to use and encourage modeling its use for brain breaks, sensory walk to support self-regulation when upset, during parent pick up and more.

 For more activities and ideas like this one, be sure to sign up for our news and updates.
 And if you like what you see, please donate to support our work creating more ways to help build a healthier future for kids.